saltukalakus/idiomatic-rust-snippets/src/intro.md

 ### Idiomatic Rust Snippets

 Rust is known to have a steep learning curve.
-This book does not intend to explain every aspect; however, you may find it useful while learning Rust.
-This is a personal project and is not associated with the [Rust Foundation](https://foundation.rust-lang.org/).
+This book is intended to be beginner friendly and get you up to speed with the core Rust concepts.

 1. [Essentials](./essentials/intro.md) covers the basic aspects of the Rust programming language.
 They are explained with easy to understand examples.

 2. [Design Patterns](./patterns/intro.md) section demonstrates several design patterns with minimalistic but complete projects.

-3. [Anti Patterns](./anti-patterns/intro.md) section explains various non-idiomatic usages that needs to be avoided.
+3. [Anti Patterns](./anti-patterns/intro.md) section explains various non-idiomatic usages that need to be avoided.

 4. [Algorithms](./algorithms/intro.md) section explains various popular algorithms with code samples in Rust.